Constitution & by-laws

 2. He/She shall carry out such other duties as may be assigned to him/her from time to time.

-1. The Treasurer shall maintain the accounts of the Association.
+1. The Treasurer maintains the accounts of the Association.

-2. He/She will be an ex-officio member of all Committees involving financial implications and shall be the Chairman of the Finance Committee.
+2. He/She will be an ex-officio member of all financé related Committees and chair the Finance Committee.

-3. Receive and hold all moneys paid to the Association for the use of the Association.
+3. Receive and manage all funds on behalf of the Association.

-4. He/She shall be responsible for the audited statements of Association prepared for presentation at the Annual General Meetings and file the same with the Income Tax authorities when duly passed by the General Body.
+4. He/She shall be responsible for the audited financial statements for the Annual General Meetings and file the same with the Income Tax authorities upon approval.

-5. He/she will issue receipts for membership fees, donations, and other collections received by the Association, as well as vouchers for payments made on the Association’s behalf.
+5. He/she will issue receipts for membership fees, donations, and other income received by the Association, as well as issue vouchers for expenses.

-6. He/She may only make expenditures approved by the Managing Advisory Committee and verified by the President and the General Secretary.
+6. He/She make expenditures only with Managing Advisory Committee approval and verification by the President and the General Secretary.

-7. He/she will be alone responsible for finances; if there is any misconduct, he/she will be held accountable, not other members or office bearers, and he/she must handle all the legal formalities alone.
+7. He/she will be solely responsible for financial misconduct, if any misconduct, he/she will be held accountable, not other members or office bearers, and he/she must handle all the legal consequences individually.

 8. He/She shall keep the Managing Advisory Committee informed of the financial position of the Association.